 Restated Bylaws of The Hennepin County Children’s Mental Health Collaborative (HCCMHC)

-Section 4 — Electronic Conference Meetings: For a meeting to be held by telephone or other electronic means, the Chair (or co-Chairs) shall determine that an in-person meeting is not practical or prudent because of a health pandemic or an emergency declaration.
-A conference among the voting members of the Governance or Executive Committees, or among members of any standing or ad hoc committee designated by the Governance Group, by any means of communication through which the participants may simultaneously hear each other during the conference.
-A conference held in this manner constitutes a meeting of the Governance Group or the committee, if the same notice is given of the conference as would be required for a meeting, and if the number of persons participating in the conference would be sufficient to constitute a quorum at the meeting.
+Section 5 — Electronic Conference Meetings: For a meeting to be held by telephone or other electronic means, the Chair (or co-Chairs) shall determine that an in-person meeting is not practical or prudent because of a health pandemic or an emergency declaration.
+A conference among the voting members of the Governance or Executive Committees, or among members of any standing or ad hoc committee designated by the Governance Committee, may be held by any means of communication through which the participants may simultaneously hear and/or interact with each other during the conference.
+A conference held in this manner constitutes a meeting of the Committee, if the same notice is given of the conference as would be required for a meeting, and if the number of persons participating in the conference would be sufficient to constitute a quorum at the meeting.
 Participation in a meeting by such means constitutes personal presence at the meeting.
 Members of the public present at the regular meeting location of can hear all discussion and all votes of members of the entity and participate in testimony.
 At least one member of the relevant Committee should be physically present at the regular meeting location, unless it is unfeasible due to a health pandemic or emergency declaration.
 All votes in a meeting conducting under this section must be conducted by roll call so each individual voting member’s vote on each issue can be identified and recorded.
 The public should be allowed to monitor any meeting held this way from a remote location and the notice of the meeting should clearly state this option.

-Section 5 — Compensation: Voting and nonvoting members shall receive no compensation for their services as Governance members, but may be reimbursed for reasonable expenses as documented in the annual approved work plan or budget, or in compliance with the HCCMHC’s Collaborative Stipend Policy.
-Nothing here shall be construed to preclude any voting member from serving the HCCMHC in any other capacity and receiving proper compensation therefore.
+Section 7 — Compensation: Voting and nonvoting members shall receive no compensation for their services as Governance Committee members, except that they may be reimbursed for reasonable expenses as documented in the annual approved work plan or budget, or in compliance with the HCCMHC’s Collaborative Stipend Policy.
+Nothing here shall be construed to preclude any voting member from serving the HCCMHC in any other capacity and receiving proper compensation therefore for that service

-Section 1 — Chair: The Governance Group shall elect a Chair from the voting members to serve one two-year term.
-The Chair shall be selected by a quorum vote of the Governance Committee in a meeting at which there is quorum.
+Section 1 — Chair: The Governance Committee shall elect a Chair (or Co-Chairs) from the voting members to serve one two-year term.
+The Chair shall be selected by a majority of the Governance Committee in a meeting at which there is quorum.

 Section 2 — Duties: The Chair shall have the following responsibilities:

-Section 3 — Removal of the Chair: The Chair may be removed by a majority vote of the Governance Group whenever, in its judgment, the best interests of the Governance Group would be served thereby.
+Section 3 — Removal of the Chair: The Chair may be removed by a majority vote of the Governance Committee.

 Section 4 — Resignation: The Chair may resign at any time by giving written notice to the HCCMHC.
 The resignation is effective without acceptance when notice is given to the HCCMHC, unless a later date is specified in the notice.
-The governing body will then appoint the new chair.
+The Governance Committee will then appoint the new chair.

-Section 5 — Other Officers: Any other officers appointed by the Governance Group shall perform such duties and be responsible for such functions as the Governance Group may prescribe.
+Section 5 — Other Officers: Any other officers appointed by the Governance Committee shall perform such duties and be responsible for such functions as the Governance Committee may prescribe.

-Section 6 — Delegation: Unless prohibited by a resolution by the Governance Group, the Chair elected or appointed by the Board may delegate in writing some or all of the duties and powers of his or her office to other persons, and should include the length of time delegation is effective.
+Section 6 — Delegation: Unless prohibited by a resolution by the Governance Group Committee, the Chair elected or appointed by the Board may delegate in writing some or all of the duties and powers of their office to other persons, and should include the length of time delegation is effective

-Section 1 — Executive Committee: The Executive Committee shall be comprised of the Collaborative Chair, a Parent rep, a Provider rep, a School rep, a county rep, a family service collaborative coordinator rep and an ad-hoc rep. The Chair serves both as Chair and as the rep for the mandated stakeholder they represent.
-All members of the Executive Committee shall also be active voting members of the HCCMHC.
-Except for the power to amend the Bylaws or removing a member or officer, the Executive Committee shall have all the powers and authority of the HCCMHC in the intervals between meetings of the HCCMHC, subject to the direction and control of the HCCMHC.
-Any actions taken by the Executive Committee shall be presented to the full Council for review, at its next regularly scheduled meeting.
-The Executive Committee shall also set the times and dates of its meetings and can meet at least once a month during the months when the HCCMHC does not have a regularly scheduled meeting.
-The Executive Committee shall maintain minutes of each meeting.
-All meetings will be open meetings.
-Additionally, the Executive Committee shall perform the following functions, subject to review of the HCCMHC at its Governance meetings:
+Section 1 — Executive Committee: The Executive Committee shall be comprised of the Governance Committee Chair (or Co-Chairs), a Parent rep, a Provider rep, a School rep, a county rep, a family service collaborative coordinator rep and an ad-hoc rep. The Chair serves both as Chair and as the rep for the mandated stakeholder they represent.
+All members of the Executive Committee shall also be active voting members of the Governance Committee.
+Except for the power to amend the Bylaws or removing a member or officer, the Executive Committee shall have all the powers and authority of the Governance Committee in the intervals between meetings of the Governance Committee, subject to the direction and control of the full Governance Committee.
+Any actions taken by the Executive Committee shall be presented to the Governance Committee for review, at its next regularly scheduled meeting.
+The Executive Committee shall comply with the provisions of Article 3, including all provisions related to the Open Meeting Law.
+Additionally, the Executive Committee shall perform the following functions, subject to review of the Governance Committee:

-Section 2 — Other Committees: The Governance Group may also, from time to time, appoint such other committees as it may deem proper, and may prescribe the functions and membership of such other committees.
+Section 2 — Other Committees: The Governance Committee may also, from time to time, appoint such other committees as it may deem proper, and may prescribe the functions and membership of such other committees.
 Any committee created that holds some or all of the powers of the Governance Committee for any period of time must comply with all Open Meeting Law Requirements addressed in these bylaws

-Section 1 — Fiscal Agent: Hennepin County or any designated community agency contracted with, shall act as the fiscal agent for the HCCMHC.
-The Parent Leadership Group may elect to use its own fiscal agent to disburse any funds allocated by the Collaborative, and for other funds.
+Section 1 — Fiscal Sponsor: Hennepin County or any designated community agency contracted with, shall act as the fiscal sponsor for the HCCMHC.
+The specifics of the relationship should be addressed in a written fiscal sponsorship agreement.

 Section 1 — Indemnification: The HCCMHC shall indemnify such persons, for such expenses and liabilities, in such manner, under such circumstances, and to such extent, as permitted by Minnesota Statutes, Section 317A.521, as now enacted or later amended.
 The Governance Committee will approve any indemnification in accordance with the procedures laid out in the statute, as if it was the board of directors.

-Section 2 — Conflicts of Interest: The HCCMHC shall not enter into contracts or transactions between the HCCMHC or a related corporation and a voting or non-voting member of the Governance Group or between the HCCMHC and an organization in which a voting/nonvoting member of the corporation is a director, officer, or legal representative or has a material financial interest, except in accordance with the provisions of Minnesota Statutes, Section 317A.255, as now enacted or later amended.
+Section 2 — Conflicts of Interest: The HCCMHC shall not enter into contracts or transactions between the HCCMHC or a related corporation and a voting or non-voting member of the Governance Committee or between the HCCMHC and an organization in which a voting/nonvoting member of the corporation is a director, officer, or legal representative or has a material financial interest, except in accordance with the provisions of Minnesota Statutes, Section 317A.255, as now enacted or later amended.
 The Governance Committee will follow the procedures laid out in the statute, as if it were the Board of Directors.

-Section 3 — Standard of Conduct: Each voting and nonvoting member shall discharge his or her duties as a member of the Governance Group in good faith, in a manner they reasonably believes to be in the best interests of the HCCMHC, and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.
+Section 3 — Standard of Conduct: Each voting and nonvoting member shall discharge their duties as a member of the Governance Committee in good faith, in a manner they reasonably believes to be in the best interests of the HCCMHC, and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.

-Section 1: Amendments: These bylaws may be amended at any time and from time to time by the affirmative vote of a majority of the voting members; provided that written notice of the meeting and of the proposed amendment shall be given to each voting member not less than five (5) nor more than thirty (30) days before any meeting of the Governance Group at which an amendment of the bylaws is to be adopted.
+Section 1: Amendments: These bylaws may be amended at any time and from time to time by the affirmative vote of a majority of the voting members of the Governance Committee; provided that written notice of the meeting and of the proposed amendment shall be given to each voting member not less than five (5) nor more than thirty (30) days before any meeting of the Governance Committee at which an amendment of the bylaws is to be adopted.

-Section 2 — Interagency Agreement: The HCCMHC Interagency Agreement, dated 7/1/06 – 12/31/13 contains the operating principals and guidelines under which these bylaws are established.
-All of the groups mentioned in Article II of these Bylaws hereby agree to abide by the current Governance Agreement and Interagency Agreement, as those documents may be amended.
+Section 2 — Interagency and Governance Agreements: The HCCMHC Governance Agreement, contains the operating principals and guidelines under which these bylaws are established.
+All of the groups mentioned in Article II of these Bylaws agree to abide by the current Governance Agreement and Interagency Agreement, as those documents may be amended.